SMKIDRaadet/dtu-course-analyzer/README.md

 # DTU Course Analyzer
 The extension is provided as is, with no guarentee nor responsibility for its stability and correctness.
-For more, see the license.
+For more info, see the license.

 ## Installation